A Rugrats Passover: Critical response

-"A Rugrats Passover" received overwhelmingly positive reviews, and became one of the series' most popular episodes.
+"A Rugrats Passover" became one of the series' most popular episodes.
 John J. O'Connor of The New York Times wrote, "If not a first, it certainly is a rarity."
 Ted Cox of the Daily Herald called the episode "among the best holiday TV specials ever produced."
 Other reviews applauded the episode for its treatment of Judaism.
 Authors Michael Atkinson and Laurel Shifrin, in their book Flickipedia: Perfect Films for Every Occasion, Holiday, Mood, Ordeal, and Whim, praised the episode for celebrating "secular Jewishness in the wisest and most entertaining fashion [...]
 Grandpa Boris regales the kids with an epic, albeit abridged, Exodus story."
 Halley Blair of Forward Magazine called the episode "a comical primer for getting children ready for upcoming seders," and Danny Goldberg, in How the Left Lost Teen Spirit, noted that the episode's Jewish themes were "clearly expressed in the context of a mass appeal entertainment."
 Among many positive reviews in Jewish community publications, Gila Wertheimer of the Chicago Jewish Star said it "will entertain children of all ages – and their parents."

 In 2006, however, Joel Keller of AOL's TV Squad noted that he "always hated" the episode, and resented that it was one of only two Passover-themed television episodes he could find via a Google search.